jxnet/Jxnet/README.md

 }
 ```

-*) In Windows you need to install Npcap with Winpcap sopport.
+*) In Windows you need to install Npcap with Winpcap support.

 License